We recognise that lawyers’ fees can sometimes be seen as unpredictable and expensive, so we offer a number of options to

 Our fixed fee for preparing and submitting a basic application starts at £650+VAT and disbursements, depending on the type of application.

 This fee includes drafting the paperwork, initial consultations with the key authorities where needed, preparing any newspaper advertisement and submitting the paperwork to the Council.

 For complex applications, such as those within a Special Policy Area or for a large event, we will provide you with a quote upon request.
-Typically, these applications start at £950+VAT for a Special Policy Area application and £1500+VAT for an event with over 2,500 people attending.
+Typically, these applications start at £950+VAT for a Special Policy Area application and £1750+VAT for an event with less than 2,500 people attending.

 We know that this can appear complicated, so please do contact us to discuss if you need us to clarify for your particular circumstances.